-The faculty and staff of All Saints School work in partnership with our parishes and the parents of our students to prepare our children to be followers of Christ and productive members of society.
+Belief Statement: The faculty and staff of All Saints work with the parishes and the parents of our students to prepare our children to be followers of Christ and productive members of society.

 We believe that:

-- each student is a valued individual with unique, physical, social emotional, and intellectual needs; - a student's self-esteem is enhanced by positive relationships and mutual respect among and between students and staff; - students are learning to make appropriate decisions given a supportive and challenging learning environment; - teachers, administrators, parents and the community share the responsibility for advancing the school's mission; - all students can learn; - student learning is the chief priority for our school; - students' academic, social, and emotional needs should be the primary focus of all decisions impacting the work of the school; - students need to not only demonstrate their understanding of essential knowledge and skills in meaningful contexts, but also need to be actively involved in solving problems and producing quality work; - students learn when they are actively engaged in the learning process and should be provided with a variety of instructional approaches to support their learning; - curricula and instructional practices should incorporate a variety of learning activities to accommodate differences in learning styles; the commitment to continuous improvement is imperative if our school is going to enable students to become confident, self-directed, lifelong learners.
+- each student is a valued individual with unique, physical, social emotional, and intellectual needs; - a student's self-esteem is enhanced by positive relationships and mutual respect between and among students, faculty, parents and staff; - students are learning to make appropriate decisions given a supportive and challenging learning environment; - parents, teachers, school administrators share the responsibility for advancing the school's mission; - all students can learn; - student learning is the priority of our school; - students' academic, social, spiritual and emotional needs should be the primary focus of all decisions impacting the work of the school; - students are to demonstrate their understanding of essential knowledge and skills in meaningful contexts, and are to be actively involved in solving problems and producing quality work; - students learn when they are actively engaged in the learning process and should be provided with a variety of instructional approaches to support their learning; and, - curricula and instructional practices should incorporate a variety of learning activities to accommodate differences in learning styles; parents, working with the school, share the commitment to continuous improvement to enable students to become confident, selfdirected, lifelong learners.

-ACCREDITATION
+C. ACCREDITATION

-All Saints School is a Catholic school in the Diocese of Cleveland, and is fully accredited by the Ohio Department of Education, through the Ohio Catholic Accrediting Association (OCSAA).
+As a Catholic school in the Diocese of Cleveland, All Saints is fully accredited by the Ohio Department of Education, through the Ohio Catholic Accrediting Association (OCSAA).
+Two main goals guide our current Continuous Improvement Plan: Catholic Identity and Student Academic Performance.